Caring for an Older Dog: A Practical Guide

 However, if your dog is dehydrated, the skin loses its elasticity and remains in a tented position, taking longer to return to normal.
 Any sign of dehydration, which can be life threatening, is reason to call your vet.

 After you have completed the measured health stats, follow up with a hands on examination and visual once-over of your senior pet.
-If your dog has become used to your tender touch, and most likely he has, then he'll just think he getting some more pampering.
+If your dog has become used to your tender touch, and most likely he has, then he'll just think he getting some extra pampering.

 So run your hands over his joints, back, and belly for signs of discomfort or swelling, and check his eyes, ears and bottom for any signs of infection or parasites.